Transcript of a CNN panel discussing President Whitmore’s speech given on July 4, 1996 concerning an alien invasion

 van Smeckler Roving post-apocalyptic gangs have resorted to cannibalism.
 My teaching assistant was eaten right in front of me last night.
 I expect to be eaten soon.
 It’s terrifying, Wolf.

 Blitzer Alexa, allow me to quote from the president’s speech.
 Reading in a flat monotone from his clipboard “We will not go quietly …” pause as he flips to next page and finds his place “ … into the night.
-We will not vanish without a fright … wait … fight We’re going to leave, we’re going to survive.”
-He seems to be trying to strike an almost Churchillian tone, his Never Surrender speech.
+We will not vanish without a fright … wait … fight.
+We’re going to leave, we’re going to survive.”
+He seems to be trying to strike an almost Churchillian tone.

 Blitzer I believe that I Will Survive was Gloria Gaynor.